 - In general, families increase insurance protection over the life cycle.
 The long term contract design effect fades away as agents get older, since the contract duration and human wealth uncertainty decreases.
 Young families, however, do not buy any term life insurance.
 If an older agent suddenly dies, the accumulated financial wealth and contracted insurance ensures that the surviving family members can maintain their consumption level, although consumption growth is reduced.
 By contrast, an unexpected death in younger years leads to severe problems for the family.

-− A low level of income, a high labor income volatility, large fees imposed by insurance companies and the presence of health shocks reduce the insurance demand of a family.
+- A high level of income, a high labor income volatility, large fees imposed by insurance companies and the presence of health shocks reduce the insurance demand of a family.
 Also, the insurance demand of families that are more risk averse is reduced by the amplifying effect.

 - To avoid lifetime poverty of the remaining family members, a social security could mitigate those problems by making transfer payments.
 Of course, a more welfare optimal solution should provide an incentive for families to insure themselves, especially early in life where the potential gap is the biggest.